-China's latest mega-airport is officially open
+China's latest mega-airport is officially open | CNN

 For now, however, the new airport will only be catering to the former.
 China remains closed to most international travelers.

-"The new airport in Chengdu was needed to accommodate continued rapid growth," said aviation analyst Brendan Sobie..
-"China's domestic market has already fully recovered from the pandemic and will continue to grow rapidly.
-Given the size of the city and its central location in China, Chengdu is very well-positioned to benefit."
+“The new airport in Chengdu was needed to accommodate continued rapid growth,” said aviation analyst Brendan Sobie.
+“China’s domestic market has already fully recovered from the pandemic and will continue to grow rapidly.
+Given the size of the city and its central location in China, Chengdu is very well-positioned to benefit.”

 According to the latest figures from the International Air Transport Association (IATA), China’s domestic traffic was up 6.8% in April 2021, compared to April 2019.
 The Baiyun International Airport in the southern metropolis of Guangzhou unseated Atlanta’s Hartsfield-Jackson to become the world’s busiest airport in 2020.